 It seems that there are two institutions of marriage, one civil and one sacramental.
-In many people’s minds, they are one and the same and conflict arises because marriage is one of those constructs that does not truly abide by the separation of church and state.
-On the surface it does, with everyone getting a civil license to marry and then opting to either go to a church or the county for a ceremony of matrimony.
-But in the minds of most people, marriage is not separate at all.
-It is all marriage and how we define marriage is the real issue.
+In many people’s minds, they are the same and conflict arises because marriage is one of those constructs that does not truly abide by the separation of church and state.
+On the surface, it does, with everyone getting a civil license to marry and then opting to either go to a church or the county for a ceremony of matrimony.
+But in most people’s minds, marriage is not separate at all.
+It is all marriage, and how we define marriage is the real issue.

 My thought on NY is that they have done the exact correct thing.
 Separate the two, one from the other.
 Give to Caesar what is Caesar’s and give to God what is God’s.
 In the state of NY, now, everyone is allowed to gain a “civil” marriage license, but not everyone is free to have a “sacramental” marriage within a church.
 The churches are exempt from discrimination suits and will not be forced in any way to “marry” gay and lesbian couples.

-The church has a responsibility to uphold and protect the sanctity of the spiritual contract between God and Couple (man and woman), but the church should not have a major role in defining governmental rulings on civil contractual agreements.
+The church has a responsibility to uphold and protect the sanctity of the spiritual contract between God and a Couple (man and woman).
+Even so, the church should not have a significant role in defining governmental rulings on civil contractual agreements.

 We are called to love one another.
 That is the greatest commandment given to us by Christ.
 Love means accepting each other as we are and telling the truth to one another in a way that protects the dignity of each person.

 We all make choices of our own free will that separate us from God.

 Choosing to HATE one another will also separate us from God.

 With great love and respect for my gay and lesbian friends, the Holy Catholic Church, and its leaders, we must find a way to love and accept one another.

 The sacramental perspective justifies the need to clarify and redefine marriage in our society.